pkgforge-community/uruntime/README.md

-     --runtime-extract-and-run [ARGS]    Run the RunImage afer extraction without using FUSE --runtime-offset                    Print byte offset to start of embedded filesystem image --runtime-portable-home             Create a portable home folder to use as $HOME --runtime-portable-config           Create a portable config folder to use as $XDG_CONFIG_HOME --runtime-help                      Print this help
+     --runtime-extract-and-run [ARGS]    Run the RunImage afer extraction without using FUSE --runtime-offset                    Print byte offset to start of embedded filesystem image --runtime-portable-home             Create a portable home folder to use as $HOME --runtime-portable-share            Create a portable share folder to use as $XDG_DATA_HOME --runtime-portable-config           Create a portable config folder to use as $XDG_CONFIG_HOME --runtime-help                      Print this help
      --runtime-version                   Print version of Runtime